 Group therapy sessions provide a platform for participants to share their experiences, challenges, and progress related to recovery.
 This collective environment fosters a sense of shared responsibility and mutual support.
 As individuals open up about their struggles and successes, they become accountable not only to themselves but also to their peers in the group.

 One of the key benefits of group therapy is the natural sense of accountability it creates.
 Group members encourage one another to stay on track with their recovery goals.
 This peer-to-peer motivation can be a powerful force in maintaining sobriety and commitment to the recovery process.
+This is why group therapy can play an important role in aftercare and long-term sobriety.

 When group members achieve milestones in their recovery journey, these successes are celebrated collectively.
 This reinforces positive behaviors and encourages continued progress.
 The shared celebration of achievements creates a supportive atmosphere that further enhances accountability.